Executive Editor (Vancouver)

 Books Editor (Vancouver)

 Charlotte Nip, born and raised Vancouverite, is an aspiring writer, fearless storyteller, dangerous poet, and Ricepaper Magazine’s current books editor.
 While pursuing her BA in English Literature at UBC, she devotes her time to new media publications.
 Some of her experiences include: being published on ThoughtCatalog and Germ Magazine, working as a managing editor for Spoon University UBC, and currently interning at UBC Press.
 Follow her daily adventures here: @charlottenip13

 Editorial Correspondent (Montreal)

-Originally from Shanghai, Shuyue He is an inspiring journalist, translator, and political activist.
-She currently resides in Montréal where she is pursuing a BA Honors degree in Philosophy and History.
-Her research interests focus on comparative studies of Chinese and Western Philosophy, policy reform in higher education institutes, and historical underpinnings of today’s China.
-At Ricepaper, she is in charge of a project focusing on the impact of overseas education on forming a new Chinese identity.
-After graduation, she intends to go to the U.S or France for graduate school in Public Policy and Chinese studies, where she will gain further experience in relevant fields.
-She speaks English, Chinese Mandarin, and French.
+Shuyue He currently resides in Montréal where she is pursuing a BA Honors degree in Philosophy and History.
+At school, she is interested in comparative studies of Chinese and Western Philosophy, policy reform in higher education institutes, and historiography of China.
+After graduation, she intends to go to graduate schools in Chinese studies, or law, where she want to gain regional expertise and diplomatic skills.

 Digital Content Coordinator (Vancouver)